bign8/UA-purchasing-system/_posts/2014-03-20-adding-items.md

 title:  Adding Items
 categories: process
 ---
-The instructions that follow explain how to merge two firms
+The instructions that follow explain how to add items

-Warning: this action cannot be undone!

 1. Navigate to admin/items via the menu-bar (Admin > Items)
 	- You will see 3 columns of information